-The collective agreement in its entirety is extremely important to all of our members.
+The Collective Agreement in its entirety is extremely important to all of our members.
 We strongly recommend that you read it carefully, and think of how it affects you in the work you do as a TA or TF.
 After reading the document, you may find some portions written in a form of language not always accessible, especially to those who did not play a part in its drafting.
 Due to this, we have decided to summarize and explain some key articles below.
-Please note that this guide is based on the first collective agreement–an update is coming soon!

 Of course, this does not mean that you should hesitate to contact us if you ever have questions about the CA or its application.
 A Download it here in PDF is also available.